-An Overview of Sequential Function Chart (SFC) Programming
+An Overview of Sequential Function Chart (SFC) PLC Programming

-Sequential Function Chart (SFC) is a graphical programming language among the languages identified by IEC 61131-3 standard for PLC programming.
+Sequential Function Chart (SFC) is a graphical programming language among the languages identified by IEC 61131-3 programming languages and standard for PLC programming using ladder logic.

 SFCs are not text-based programming languages, but rather visual programming languages, similar to the flow charts for computer science algorithms.